 @create).
 Builders may examine the object whereas only

-Wizards and the creator may delete it.
+Admins and the creator may delete it.
 Everyone can pick it up.

 A complete example of setting locks on an object¶

 Assume we have two objects - one is ourselves (not superuser) and the